DOJ and Google clash on opening day of high-stakes monopoly trial

 It faces a major hurdle: the presumption that lower, even free, prices are a consumer advantage and not necessarily anticompetitive.
 Consumers don't pay Google to search for information on the web.

-Dintzer, the Justice Department lawyer, argued Tuesday that Google relaxed innovation, offered less quality and less privacy in search and imposed higher prices on search advertisers.
+Dintzer, the Justice Department lawyer, argued Tuesday that Google relaxed innovation, offered less quality and less privacy in search, and imposed higher prices on search advertisers.

 "Google walks when it should run," Dintzer said about Google's efforts to improve the search market.